-3.3.10 Southern San Joaquin Valley Water Quality Coalition
+3.3.7.3 Southern San Joaquin Valley Water Quality Coalition via the Southern San Joaquin MPEP Committee

-KRWA and KRCD are participating in the SSJVWQC, which was established in 2002 to deal with water quality issues and concerns affecting the Kings River area and the

-Tulare Lake Basin.
+KRWA and KRCD are participating in the SSJVWQC, which was established in 2002 to deal with water quality issues and concerns affecting the Kings River area and the Tulare Lake Basin.
 Some of the pending water quality issues identified by the SSJVWQC are:

-Expiration of the agricultural waiver exemption for water discharge requirements;

-The State and Regional Water Quality Control Boards' 303(d) list of impaired waterways to be used to calculate TMDL under the Clean Water Act; and

-The Regional Board's triennial review of the San Joaquin and Sacramento River Basin Plan includes examination of TMDL and water quality issues.

-The SSJVWQC participating agencies believe that they will be better served approaching these and other water quality issues using a regional approach rather than individually.
+- Expiration of the agricultural waiver exemption for water discharge requirements; - The State and Regional Water Quality Control Boards' 303(d) list of impaired waterways to be used to calculate TMDL under the Clean Water Act; and - The Regional Board's triennial review of the San Joaquin and Sacramento River Basin Plan includes examination of TMDL and water quality issues. - Grower and Coalition compliance with the Tulare Lake Basin General Order, which includes addressing irrigated commercial agriculture surface water and groundwater quality issues. - The seven SSJVWQC participating Coalitions believe that they will be better served approaching these and other water quality issues using a regional approach rather than individually.

-3.3.11 Groundwater Planning and Project Development Groups
+3.3.8 Groundwater Sustainability Agencies